-- 25. Select a channel icon OR hold down the CTRL or SHIFT keys and select multiple channel icons OR drag around several channel icons to select more than one. - 26.Right-click any of the selected channels; from the context menu that appears, choose Create and then Group.
+- 25. Select a channel icon OR hold down the CTRL or SHIFT keys and select multiple channel icons OR drag around several channel icons to select more than one OR add a Group object and drag channels to include on top of this object. - 26.Right-click any of the selected channels; from the context menu that appears, choose Create and then Group.
 The channels are added to a group.
 The group icon shows the number of channels in the group in parentheses.